jwaxman11/tulaneservicematch/README.md

+## Notes:
+Using a Github Pages Site that allows use of static code files (JS, HTML, CSS) but not dynamic languages Survey JS creater will be used to create user surveys.
+WIll add survey to repo

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/jwaxman11/tulaneservicematch/edit/main/README.md) to maintain and preview the content for your website in Markdown files.